ak-run/ak-run/README.md

 - 🌱 I’m currently learning **JavaScript, React, Ruby, SQL**

-- 📄 Know about my experiences [https://www.linkedin.com/in/agata-runowska-mcmillan-055b4042/](https://www.linkedin.com/in/agata-runowska-mcmillan-055b4042/)
+- 📄 Know about my experiences [see my LinkedIn Profile](https://www.linkedin.com/in/agata-runowska-mcmillan-055b4042/)

 - ⚡ Fun fact **When not coding or running after a toddler I play the guitar and sing**